Aarik1/dennis_enhanced/README.md

 "As soon as I installed Dennis, my pregnancy disappeared!" - Klheba \
 "I've had Dennis installed for the better part of two years, I yam physically incapable of registering the phrase Dennis as a name, nor a sound, it is just silence now." - Scoman \
-"Dennis helped me dispose of several gigabytes of confidential information" - Kay
+"Dennis helped me dispose of several gigabytes of confidential information" - Kay "Dennis changed my life!
+My computer used to be so sad and lonely, but now Dennis is always there to say his name and call me a bitch!" - Glow

 ## How to build